vue-styleguidist/vue-styleguidist/docs/docs/Docgen.md

 Function - Returns if an extended component should be parsed by docgen.

-> **NOTE** If docgen fails to parse the targetted component, it will log a warning.
+> **NOTE** If docgen fails to parse the targeted component, it will log a warning.
 It is non-blocking but annoying.

 > **NOTE** If you allow all of `node_modules` to try to be parsed, you might degrade performance.
 Use it responsibly.